schunckbr/schunckbr/README.md

 ### Ola me chamo Marcelo Schunck 👋

-- 🧑‍💻 I’m currently working on Python
+- 🧑‍💻 I’m currently working on PHP and Laravel
-- 📖 I’m currently learning Django
+- 📖 I’m currently learning AI
-- 🫶 I want to collaborate with projects in Python
 - 😄 Pronouns: ct3cthr33
 - ⚡ About me: Technology enthusiast working in the IT area for over 20 years